sophiajt/sophiajt.github.io/content/2023-06-26-happy-pride-im-trans.md

 The first time I looked up anything trans-related was in my early 20s.
 I didn't know it at the time, but I was actually looking for a way to help address a set of symptoms I was having.

-For most of my adult life, I experienced a cluster of issues: disassociation, derealization, depersonalization, and others.
+For most of my adult life, I experienced a cluster of issues: dissociation, derealization, depersonalization, and others.
 I thought it was normal to feel disconnected from your body, and for parts of your brain to feel disconnected from other parts of your brain.

 What I didn't understand, but have come to learn this year, is that I have [biochemical dysphoria](https://genderdysphoria.fyi/en/biochemical-dysphoria).
 In short, this means that the hormone that my body used to regulate, testosterone, was not the correct regulating hormone for me.
 Think running an engine on the wrong fuel: it kinda works but it's really not good on the engine and you'll have side effects.
 Switch to the correct one, and you'll notice a big difference.